Angular Momentum Calculator

 Angular momentum formula

-To understand how to calculate angular momentum, other than using the angular momentum calculator, you need to be aware of the formula of angular momentum.
+To understand how to calculate angular momentum, besides using the angular momentum calculator, you need to be aware of the angular momentum formula.

 The angular momentum calculator uses both these formulas to calculate the angular momentum of an object for your ease.

 Our moment of inertia calculator can be of assistance if you want to make more sense of the moment of inertia.

 By using the formula for angular momentum, we can easily derive its units:

 Hence, the unit of angular momentum is kg ⋅ m²/s.

 From the unit of angular momentum, we can also derive its dimensions: